patricebechard/rasa/docs/core/fallback-actions.rst

       fallback_action_name: "action_default_fallback"

-``action_default_fallback`` is a default action in Rasa Open Source which sends the ``utter_default`` response to the user.
+``action_default_fallback`` is a default action in Rasa Open Source that sends the ``utter_default`` response to the user.
 Make sure to specify the ``utter_default`` in your domain file.
-It will also revert back to the state of the conversation before the user message that caused the fallback, so that it will not influence the prediction of future actions.
+It will also revert back to the state of the conversation before the user message that caused the fallback, so it will not influence the prediction of future actions.
 You can take a look at the source of the action below:

 .. autoclass:: rasa.core.actions.action.ActionDefaultFallback